Birmingham Small Arms Company

-After the Second World War, BSA did not manage its business well, and a government-organised rescue operation in 1973 led to a takeover of such operations as it still owned.
+After the Second World War, BSA did not manage its business well, and a government-organised rescue operation in 1973 led to the takeover of its remaining operations.
 Those few that survived the process disappeared into the ownership of other businesses.

 History of the BSA industrial group

 Machine-made guns

 BSA began in June 1861 in the Gun Quarter, Birmingham, England.
 It was formed by a group of fourteen gunsmith members of the Birmingham Small Arms Trade Association specifically to manufacture guns by machinery.
 They were encouraged to do so by the War Office which gave the BSA gunsmiths free access to technical drawings and to the War Office's Board of Ordnance's Royal Small Arms Factory at Enfield.
 New machinery developed in the USA installed at Enfield had greatly increased its output without needing more skilled craftsmen, bringing to Birmingham the principle of the interchangeability of parts and mass production.